top of page

 Il est doux from Massenet's Herodiade was vocally and dramatically compelling."

-- Richard Gate, Canberra Symphony Orchestra Website
+- Canberra Symphony Orchestra Website

 GALLERY